sherkepriya89/BugAndAutomationChallenge/bug_report/bugsFound.md

 ![](Bug14.gif)

 ---
-## Bug 15: Cancel button color does not change on hover (Unlike Add , Edit and Delete buttons)
+## Bug 15: Cancel button color does not change on hovered over.

 **Priority:** Low